The List of Kanye West Albums in Order of Release

 13. Who Will Survive in America

-“My Beautiful Dark Twisted Fantasy,” the fifth studio album by American rapper and producer Kanye West, emerged on November 22, 2010, under Def Jam Recordings and Roc-A-Fella Records.
-Following a self-imposed Hawaiian exile after the 2009 MTV Music Awards incident, West masterminded this opulent album at Honolulu’s Avex Recording Studio, fostering a communal atmosphere with numerous musicians.
-Collaborating with renowned producers like Mike Dean, No I.D., and RZA, West created a maximalist musical tapestry blending soul, pop, electro, and symphonic elements.
+“My Beautiful Dark Twisted Fantasy” is the fifth studio album by American rapper and producer Kanye West, released on November 22, 2010, by Def Jam Recordings and Roc-A-Fella Records.
+Immediately after his self-imposed exile to Hawaii following the autumn 2009 incident at the MTV Music Awards, West began envisioning this opulent album at Avex Recording Studio in Honolulu by creating a small community that included many other musicians.
+Here, West wove his maximalist musical carpet of soul, pop, electro, and symphonic elements with producers Mike Dean, No I.D., and RZA by his side.

 6. Yeezus (2013)